Visual reading problems & Coloured Filters

 Likewise we found that in these dyslexics, who often complain of migraine type headaches, the blue filters often improved their headaches.
 Migraine was previously thought to be due to swelling of the arteries in the membranes surrounding the brain, the meninges.
 But we now believe that the hypothalamus and specifically the SCN is responsible.
 Blue coloured filters, worn as spectacles, have been found to be highly effective in reducing the frequency of migraine symptoms.
 So our blue filters are also often efficacious in reducing migraine.

 Light and Seasonal Affective Disorder

-Seasonal affective disorder (SAD) is a depressive syndrome experienced by around 5% of the population, the symptoms of which recur in winter and autumn.
-A number of experimental findings combined with the circannual pattern of symptom expression implicate disordered diurnal rhythms controlled by the SCN in the pathogenesis of SAD.
+Seasonal affective disorder (SAD) is a depressive syndrome experienced by around 5% of the population in the autumn and winter.
+Many experimental findings combined with the circannual pattern of symptom expression implicate disordered diurnal rhythms controlled by the SCN.
 SAD symptoms are likely to be the result of an abnormal phase-delay in the circadian rhythm.
 Hence exposure to blue light, particularly in the morning, often improves SAD greatly.

 Exposure to natural daylight at work and school is often minimal and fluorescent electric lighting is usual.
 Unfortunately most fluorescent lights radiate very little short wavelength blue light.
 Full spectrum fluorescent lights, the spectral output of which is similar to that of natural daylight, or blue light, should therefore be much better for human health and cognitive function because they stimulate the retinal hypothalamic system more effectively.